 - Penhold: The way that you hold your racket is called as a grip.
 Penhold grip is the Asian type, hold like a pen.
 There are 2 principal grips in table tennis: shakehand grip and penhold grip.

 A – Singles Play

-- A game is won by the player who first scores 11 points with a 2-point margin.
+- A game is won by the player who first scores 11 points or with a 2-point margin after 11 points.

-- A match consists of the best two (5) of three (7) games.
+- A match consists of the best two (5) of three (7) sets.